SamueleGiraudo/Calimba/README.md

 scopes.

-### Tree patterns and composition
+### Tree patterns and insertion
 Any expression reduces to a [tree pattern](Help.md#tree-patterns), the fundamental data structure of Calimba programs.
 Tree patterns are then converted into sounds.
-Given two tree patterns, it is possible to compose these in order to build a bigger tree pattern.
+Given two tree patterns, it is possible to assemble these in order to build a bigger tree pattern.
 This operation is fundamental in the Calimba language.
+Following its use, this operation allows us to specify short patterns and consider some slight touch ups of these in order to include these in full musical compositions.

 ### Bibliography